jiportilla/ACME-demo/script/IEAM-policy-demo.md

 `CAM-B` has a video processing accelerator which means it will be able to run both security and video analytic workloads.

-Update `CAM-B`with a constraint that it will accept software deployment policies that specify the properties: `purpose=security-monitoring` or  `purpose=smart-video-analytics`
+`CAM-B` also states a constraint that it will accept software deployment policies that specify the properties: `purpose=security-monitoring` or  `purpose=smart-video-analytics`

 Update `CAM-B` `constraints` With: